JvanKatwijk/dab-cmdline/README.md

 	  It contains a simple "keyboard listener", that will react on entering a stroke on the return key.
 It will cause the "next" (audio) service to be selected.
+	  In example 5 there is support for tdc packet handling, and - thanks to stefan Juhl - support for FEC protected packets.

 	- example 6 is an experimental version where stdin is used as input device (and the command line parameters are